Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 Drive higher annual inventory turns by focusing on inventory optimization with the eTurns Min/Max Tuning Dashboard, which proactively calculates and suggests the optimal minimum and maximum levels for each item based on usage.
 The three primary objectives and benefits for organizations using eTurns Mix/Max Tuning include:

-• Optimize inventory, meaning reduce the on-hand quantities to the absolute lowest levels to remove cash, which can be used for other revenue-increasing efforts.
-Meanwhile, the annual carrying cost of the inventory, which runs between 25–55% of the inventory value, is also reduced by the same percentage reduction in inventory value and provides a continual annual savings.
+- Optimize inventory by reducing on-hand quantities to the absolute lowest levels to free up cash, which can be used for other revenue-increasing efforts.
+Meanwhile, the annual carrying cost of the inventory, which runs between 25–55% of the inventory value, is also reduced by the same percentage as the inventory value, providing continual annual savings.

-• Maximize service levels, meaning NO stockouts.
-In many cases, the cost of stocking out of an item far exceeds the total inventory value of the item because work stoppages accrue costs from many other halted processes.
-Knowing what the average daily usage is along with the current on-hand provides all the data necessary to eliminate stockouts.
+- Maximize service levels, meaning NO stockouts.
+In many cases, the cost of stocking out of an item far exceeds the item's total inventory value because work stoppages incur costs from many other halted processes.
+Knowing the average daily usage, along with the current on-hand, provides all the data necessary to eliminate stockouts.

-• Increase annual Inventory Turns, meaning what is the minimum inventory level needed to satisfy all demand over a given period of time, including the resupply time of the supplier, to deliver orders consistently.
-Reducing the on-hand quantity to its lowest level is the divisor in the equation allowing the highest Inventory Turns result.
+- Increase annual Inventory Turns, meaning the minimum inventory level needed to satisfy all demand over a given period of time, including the resupply time of the supplier, is to deliver orders consistently.
+Reducing the on-hand quantity to its lowest level is the divisor in the equation, allowing the highest Inventory Turns result.

 So, the question remains: How does an organization accomplish all three of these objectives?
 By using the eTurns TrackStock app with Min/Max Tuning as follows: